crowdagger/crowbook/guide/config.md

 ### The `import_config` special option ###

-The special `import_config` option allows you to include the options of another book configuration file in this file.
-E.g., assuming that you some common options that you want to be applied to both `foo.book` and `bar.book`, you can create a `common.book` file:
+The special `import_config` option allows you to include the options of another book configuration file.
+E.g., assuming that you want some common options to be applied to both `foo.book` and `bar.book`, you can create a `common.book` file:

 ```yaml